 Every day now, I visualise and meditate on my goals.
 These goals are all aligned in achieving my top values of freedom and adventure.

 Freedom and adventure look quite different from day-to-day.
-I might decide on working from a different location, or I might decide to work evenings instead of the mornings.
+For example, I might decide on working from a different location, or I might decide to work evenings instead of the mornings.
 I might even decide to swim or walk longer on certain days.

-The fundamental characteristic though is that my day revolves around my freedom to choose how I spend that day.
+The fundamental characteristic is that my day revolves around my freedom to choose how I spend that day.
 I admit that my dreams are all about freedom and adventure.

 It was all that I ever really wanted.